Okekejr/weather-app-react/README.md

 # weather-app-react

-weather-app-react uses the https://openweathermap.org/api/one-call-api#data API for its data, its a remake of my previous weather app made in vanilla javascript, this app is fully react.
+weather-app-react uses the https://openweathermap.org/api/one-call-api#data API for its data, its a remake of my previous weather app made in vanilla javascript, this app is fully react using hooks.

 ## How to use?